Peace in South Asia not possible without resolution of Kashmir issue: Qureshi | Law-Order

 Peace in South Asia not possible without resolution of Kashmir issue: Qureshi

-The meeting was hosted by the current CICA Chair, Kazakhstan, in Nur-Sultan.He underscored that sustainable peace in South Asia would remain elusive until and unless the core dispute of Jammu and Kashmir is resolved in accordance with the resolutions of the UN Security Council and the wishes of the Kashmiri people, according to Foreign Office.India has repeatedly told Pakistan that Jammu and Kashmir was, is and shall forever remain an integral part of the country.
+The meeting was hosted by the current CICA Chair, Kazakhstan.Qureshi underscored that sustainable peace in South Asia would remain elusive until and unless the core dispute of Jammu and Kashmir is resolved in accordance with the resolutions of the UN Security Council and the wishes of the Kashmiri people, according to the Foreign Office here.India has repeatedly told Pakistan that Jammu and Kashmir was, is and shall forever remain an integral part of the country.

 - Country: